for Health Care Providers

 30 Years of HIV/AIDS

 Thirty years ago, a diagnosis of HIV/AIDS had very limited treatment options and a much shortened life expectancy.
 Today, with advances in highly active antiretroviral therapy (HAART), treatment can be as simple as one pill once a day.
-When Veterans with HIV are diagnosed with HIV early, they can be started on life saving treatment that ensures that they live long, healthy lives.
+When Veterans with HIV are diagnosed with HIV early, they can be started on life-saving treatment that ensures they live long, healthy lives.
 We must continue to focus our efforts to reduce the number of new HIV infections through prevention and routine HIV testing.
 VA recommends that every Veteran patient be tested for HIV at least once in their lifetime.

 VA has been part of the fight against AIDS since the beginning, seeing some of the first patients that year, and providing compassionate, expert care ever since.
 What follows are perspectives from those who participated in these events, either as providers or as patients.